KevinAst/astx-redux-util/src/docs/guide/fullExample.md

-If we take our widget example one step further (from our {@tutorial conceptJoin} discussion), let's say in addition to the x/y properties, we now have a curHash - a determinate of whether application content has changed.
+If we take our widget example one step further (from our {@tutorial conceptJoin} discussion), let's say in addition to the x/y properties, we now introduce a curHash - which is a determinate of whether application content has changed.

 ```JavaScript
 {